 3. Fruits with low sugar

 With the nutritional value of fruits, eating them can aid in lowering cholesterol levels, controlling blood sugar levels and maintaining bowel health.
+Plus, fruits are generally delicious snacks with low calories; hence, you can eat them without guilt.

-Nonetheless, a tricky thing with fruits is that they can be really sweet, loaded with fruit sugar called fructose.
+Nonetheless, a tricky thing about fruits is that they can be really sweet and loaded with fruit sugar called fructose.
+Overconsumption can give you metabolic health issues and may negatively impact your intermittent fasting results [2].

 Hence, better choose the ones that have low to medium amounts of sugar.
 Some fruits you can consume during your feeding time are apples, oranges, peaches, grapefruits, kiwi, pears, blackberries, strawberries, avocados, tomatoes, lemons, apricots, blueberries and melons.